halilaybarr/Final-Project/README.md

 ---

-_This project represents Stage 1 of a full-stack news application with professional-grade code quality standards and modern development practices.
-Future stages will include backend API development and advanced features._
+_This project represents Stage 1 of a full-stack news application with professional-grade code quality standards, modern development practices, and comprehensive accessibility features.
+Recent updates include enhanced mobile responsiveness, improved color contrast for better accessibility, and optimized layout consistency across all pages._